 - DNS snooping

+- Energy efficiency and energy saving

 Procedures in TS 23.502 clause 4.17.6 is reused to support SMF provisioning of UPF via the NRF by providing the new UPF functionalities above in the request.

 Procedures in clause 4.15.4.5.3 is reused to support UPF discovery via the NRF by providing the new UPF functionalities above in the request.